boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 ## forwardingStatus

-The current entry in {{IANA-IPFIX}} deviates from what is provided in {{!RFC7270}}.
+The current forwardingStatus entry in {{IANA-IPFIX}} deviates from what is provided in {{!RFC7270}}.
 In particular, the registered Abstract Data Type is unsigned8, while it must be unsigned32.
 The following update fixes that issue.
 The description is also updated to clarify the use of the reduced-size encoding as per {{Section 6.2 of !RFC7011}}.

 * OLD: